alteryx/react-comms/packages/docs/components/DesignerApi/DesignerApi.md

 ## Overview
 When you implement the DesignerApi, it requires only one prop: `messages`.
 The messages prop is an object that includes any internationalized messages that you expect your app to access.
 The example below shows this in more detail.
 It also supports the `defaultConfig` prop, which is optional.
 It allows you to ensure a particular default state for your application before you've received your current tool configuration from Designer.
-Additionally, if you plan to use UI-Core, you must wrap your custom app in an AyxAppWrapper.
+Additionally, if you plan to use Eclipse Components, you must wrap your custom app in an AyxAppWrapper.

 ## Props Example
 The DesignerApi expects you to provide your own translated messages for any languages you want to support, in the format shown below.
 It also supports a defaultConfig prop.
 This allows you to ensure a particular default state before you've received your current tool configuration from Designer.